frederico-klein/cad-gas/readme.md

 If only the matlab GWR implementation is desired, we recommend using the implementation [here](https://uk.mathworks.com/matlabcentral/fileexchange/57798-gwr-and-gng-classifier) that also packages the GNG implementation from [I. Konsoulas](http://uk.mathworks.com/matlabcentral/fileexchange/43665-unsupervised-learning-with-growing-neural-gas--gng--neural-network) for comparison.

-The presented is under development and new its structure is unnecessarily complex and many functions require clean-ups.
+The presented classifier structure is under development and new its structure is unnecessarily complex and many functions require clean-ups.
 As I am busy with other things, this may take a while, but if you want to help please contact me at frederico dot klein at plymouth dot ac dot uk.